Cleopatra's Needle (New York City): Importing

 The formidable task of moving the obelisk from Alexandria to New York was given to Henry Honychurch Gorringe, a lieutenant commander on leave from the U.S. Navy.
-The 200-ton granite obelisk was first shifted from vertical to horizontal, nearly crashing to ground in the process.
+The 200-ton granite obelisk was first shifted from vertical to horizontal, nearly crashing to the ground in the process.
 In August 1879 the movement process was suspended for two months because of local protests and legal challenges.
 Once those were resolved, the obelisk was transported seven miles to Alexandria and then put into the hold of the steamship SS Dessoug, which set sail June 12, 1880.
 The Dessoug was heavily modified with a large hole cut into the starboard side of its bow.
 The obelisk was loaded through the ship's hull by rolling it upon cannonballs.

 Even with a broken propeller, the SS Dessoug was able to make the journey to the United States.
 The obelisk and its 50-ton pedestal arrived at the Quarantine Station in New York in early July 1880.
 It took 32 horses hitched in pairs to bring it from the banks of the East River to Central Park.
 Railroad ramps and tracks had to be temporarily removed and the ground flattened so that the obelisk could be rolled out of the ship, whose side had been cut open once again for the purpose.
 The obelisk was carried up the East River and transported to a temporary location off Fifth Avenue.
 The final leg of the journey was made by pushing the obelisk with a steam engine across a specially built trestle bridge from Fifth Avenue to its new home on Greywacke Knoll, just across the drive from the Metropolitan Museum of Art.
 It took 112 days to move the obelisk from Quarantine Station to its resting place.

 Jesse B. Anthony, Grand Master of Masons in the State of New York, presided as the cornerstone for the obelisk was laid in place with full Masonic ceremony on October 2, 1880.
 Over 9,000 Masons paraded up Fifth Avenue from 14th Street to 82nd Street, and it was estimated that over 50,000 spectators lined the parade route.
-The benediction was presented by R. W. Louis C. Gerstein.
+The benediction was presented by Rev. J. Bradford Cleaver.
 The obelisk was righted by a special structure built by Henry Honychurch Gorringe.
-The official ceremony for erecting the obelisk was held February 22, 1881.
+The official ceremony for erecting the obelisk was held January 22, 1881.
+The event was commemorated a month later with another ceremony inside the Metropolitan Museum of Art.